tlevine/dada.pink/bicycle-on-airplane/index.md

 The pedal came off pretty quickly.
 I tried putting it back in a couple of times and then eventually just rode without it.
-I stayed in my highest gear the whole way so I didn't have to pedal as much.
+I stayed in my highest gear the whole way so I didn't have to pedal much.
 As usual, my main concern in all of this was that I was breaking some rule and would get fined for it, but I also knew that I probably was following the rules and that I probably wouldn't get fined even if I